 Every teacher works with students at the beginning of the school year to develop classroom procedures, behavioral expectations, and a behavior management system.
-These expectations are connected to the 3 R's and are often written as a Social Contract.
+These expectations are connected to the G.R.E.A.T.expectations and are often written as a Social Contract.
 We keep a positive attitude about discipline at Kent City Elementary School.
 However, students must be aware that they are responsible for their behavior and its consequences.